Highland Park shooting person of interest Robert Crimo posted videos appearing to preview attack - NewsBreak

 Highland Park shooting person of interest Robert Crimo posted videos appearing to preview attack

 Robert "Bobby" E. Crimo III, the 22-year-old person of interest, was taken into custody by law enforcement in nearby Lake Forest, Illinois, in the early evening on Monday.
-As of press time, law enforcement said they believe Crimo is responsible for the shooting but have not labeled him a suspect nor levied charges.
+As of press time, law enforcement said they believe Crimo is responsible for the shooting but have not labeled him a suspect nor levied charges as of press time.
 A "significant amount of digital evidence" helped lead investigators to zero in on the person of interest, Lake County Major Crime Task Force spokesman Christopher Covelli said when announcing the arrest.

 Six people were killed and dozens of others were injured and hospitalized in the shooting that took place a little after 10 a.m. in the suburb of Chicago, according to officials.